Stephenson 2 DFK 49: Mass loss and maser emissions

 While Davies (2007) does not estimate a mass loss rate for Stephenson 2 DFK 49, the study mentions that it would be interesting to estimate its mass loss rate.
-In 2012, it was noted for having maser emissions at some spectral lines.
-A 2020 study later determines a mass loss rate of 1.3-7*10-4 per year based on several computer models, but it is noted that these rates are not high for other hypergiant stars such as VY Canis Majoris, NML Cygni and IRC+10420.
+In 2012, it was noted for having maser emissions at certain spectral lines.
+A 2020 study later determines a mass loss rate of 1.3-7*10−4 per year based on several computer models, but it is noted that these rates are not high for other hypergiant stars such as VY Canis Majoris, NML Cygni and IRC+10420.
 As a possible post-red supergiant star, Stephenson 2 DFK 49 likely experiences both constant and variable mass-loss rates.